NLP4L/manuals/ltr/ltr_programmers_guide.md

 }
 ```

-### Implementing Trainer (pseudoPairwise)
+### Implementing Trainer (pseudo Pairwise)

 - Create a class that inherited PseudoPairwiseTrainer and implement the train function.
-- Receive learning data (pseudoPairwise type), which is passed as an argument of train function, and implement the process.
+- Receive learning data (pseudo Pairwise type), which is passed as an argument of train function, and implement the process.
 - Create model data and return it as the return value of train method.

 ##### Explanation of Arguments